Kinyugo/odewel/README.md

 ### `model_fn` - The Model's Blueprint

-:blue_book: A function that returns a `torch.nn.Module` instance, your model's blueprint! :blue_book:
+:blue_book: A function that returns a `torch.nn.Module` instance, your model's blueprint!

 Here's an example of using `T5ForConditionalGeneration` from the transformers library to define your `model_fn`: